-I had lunch last week with two friends who both opened up their own salons last year.
+I had lunch last week with two friends who opened their own salons last year.

-They’re both very talented and business-minded hairdressers with good experience in the industry.
-One of the salons has been doing extraordinarily well while the other is still struggling to fill their books and get to good profit.
-They both seem to be doing everything right but there’s one thing that makes those two salons very different.
+They’re both very talented, business-minded hairdressers with good experience in the industry.
+One salon has been doing extraordinarily well, while the other still struggles to fill its books and make a good profit.
+They seem to be doing everything right, but one thing makes those two salons very different.

 The hair salon’s locations.